-- 8.4We will agree a communication plan for each individual case with the complainant tailored to the needs of individuals to ensure that complainants are kept informed of the progress of their complaint. - 8.5 We will understand the complainant's expectations at the outset and be honest as to what can be realistically achieved.
+- 8.4 We will agree a communication plan for each individual case with the complainant tailored to the needs of individuals to ensure that complainants are kept informed of the progress of their complaint. - 8.5 We will understand the complainant's expectations at the outset and be honest as to what can be realistically achieved.
 We will always try to support and encourage complainants to try and resolve issues calmly with their neighbours in the first instance if they feel safe to do so. - 8.6 We will maintain confidentiality for both complainants, witnesses, and subjects, wherever possible within the applicable legal framework.
 We will store information securely in line with our Data Protection Policy.
 We will store information securely in line with our Confidentiality, Privacy and Data Protection Policy.
 We may share personal information with other organisations where there is a legitimate business reason, as required by law, other legal processes or you give consent; In doing so, we will comply with the terms of our Privacy Notice.
 When processing special category data or criminal offence data we will also comply with the terms of our Appropriate Policy Document. - 8.7 We recognise that some subjects may be vulnerable and may require support to sustain their tenancy and minimise the risk of losing their home.
 We will provide appropriate support and referrals for support to external agencies for these individuals. - 8.8 We will work alongside a range of appropriate partners to provide effective and tailored support for complainants and witnesses of anti-social behaviour and hate incidents where they feel this is required. - 8.9 As a landlord, we will use a range enforcement tools available to address instances of ASB and hate incidents.
 Where necessary, this will include utilising legal powers to enforce the tenancy agreement.
-We will work collaboratively with statutory and non-statutory partners to tackle ASB related issues. e.g.:

-- Early and informal interventions (discussions, nonformal reminders on conduct expected and impact behaviour could have etc)

-- Evidence gathering (diary sheets, utilisation of noise monitoring equipment)
+We will work collaboratively with statutory and nonstatutory partners to tackle ASB related issues. e.g: - Early and informal interventions (discussions, non-formal reminders on conduct expected and impact behaviour could have etc) - Evidence gathering (diary sheets, utilisation or noise monitoring equipment) - Mediation

-- o Mediation

-- o Good neighbour agreements
+- Good neighbour agreements

 - Formal warnings

 - Acceptable Behaviour Agreements (including Pet Agreements)

-- Civil injunctions With or without notice
+- Civil injunctions with or without notice

-- Possession Proceedings
+- Possesion Proceedings

 - Evictions

-- We will work closely with police and Local Authority partners who can apply the following enforcement tools:
+We will work closely with police and Local Authority partners who can apply the following enforcement tools:

 - Closure of premises orders

 - Noise abatement notices

 - Public Spaces prevention orders

-- o Restorative justice
+- Restorative justice

 - Dispersal orders

 - Criminal behaviour orders

 - Criminal proceedings (from caution to imprisonment)